Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 Here’s the list you need when only the absolute cream of the science fiction movie crop will do.

-2001: A Space Odyssey (HBO Max)
+2001: A Space Odyssey (Max)

 Stanley Kubrick’s genre-defining glimpse inward at humanity and outward toward its most distant awakenings never seems to age.
 Even in an entertainment world overrun with sci-fi films that bear the influence of his 1968 masterpiece, 2001: A Space Odyssey endures with a timeless purity whose epic visuals, man-versus-machine thrills, and search for transcendence all combine for a cinematic history lesson that, incredibly, continually feels present-day fresh from one generation to the next.

 Let the Right One In (Peacock)